In the Lines of Mariana Sabido

 Cinema, watching a lot of cinema.
 Looking at children's books.
 Writing at night.
 Listening to other people tell their stories.

-A book that impacted you.
+A book that made an impression on you.

 An artist who inspires you.